binsane123/fdupes-java/README.md

 Here are optional command line switches:

 ```
--Dlogging.level.fdupes=<LEVEL>    the logging level of fdupes-java, may be one of (default is INFO)
+-Dlogging.level.fdupes=<LEVEL>    the logging level of fdupes-java        (default is INFO)
--Dlogging.level.root=<LEVEL>      the logging level of embedded libraries, may be one of (default is WARN)
+-Dlogging.level.root=<LEVEL>      the logging level of embedded libraries (default is WARN)

 -Xmx<SIZE><UNIT>                  the max amount of memory to allocate (e.g. 512m)